SAP/apibusinesshub-integration-recipes/Recipes/for/Application_Skill_Level_Definition.md

 Knowledge about the dependencies of the interfaces and their objects  <br>
 Having a strong technical and functional/business related knowledge

+## SAP Emarsys - Basic Skills
+Able to configure and set up the standard APIs<br>
+Able to set up the authentication method (OAuth)

+## SAP Emarsys - Advanced Skills
+Able to operate inside the system and to perform customizing tasks, for example, to create custom fields  <br>

+## SAP Emarsys - Professional Skills
+Knowledge about the dependencies of the interfaces and their objects  <br>
+Having a strong technical and functional/business related knowledge

+## SAP Cloud Identity Access Governance Integration - Advanced Skills
+Ability to enhance  Hire2Retire integration flows with minor changes e.g., Message Mapping additional Employee Attributes sent from SAP S/4HANA. <br>
+Ability to enhance integration flows to retrieve position-based roles from SAP Business Rules Service and map it to SAP Identity Access Governance ‘Create User’ API calls. <br>
+Ability to enhance integration flows to map employee attributes to SAP Identity Authentication user record via message mapping.
+E.g. map Manager, Department, Cost Centre, Active/Inactive Status.

+## SAP Cloud Identity Services – Identity Provisioning (IPS) - Advanced Skills
+Ability to enhance and configure existing interfaces/APIs based on customer specific requirements and to connect with different SAP systems <br>
+Basic knowledge about dependencies between different SAP Systems and the user roles.

+## SAP Cloud Identity Services – Identity Provisioning (IPS) - Professional Skills
+Knowledge about the interaction between SAP Identity Management and SAP Cloud Identity Services – Identity Provisioning (IPS) and the surrounding SAP Cloud systems, e.g. SAP Fieldglass, SAP ARIBA, SAP Sales Cloud. <br>
+Ability to set up completely new interfaces/APIs based on customer specific requirements and to connect with different SAP systems <br>
+Functional knowledge and ability to understand the dependencies between different SAP Systems and the user roles.

 ## Third Party - Basic Skills
 Able to set up standard interfaces and authentication methods